writethedocs/www/docs/organizer-guide/meetups/starting.rst

 -----------------

 * Send a thank you note to your speakers.
 Ask them to post their slides.
-* Send a thank you note to your hostyou.
+* Send a thank you note to your host.
 * Post pictures on your meetup page.
 Be sure to get permission.
-* Use Twitter account to thank your attendees, speakers and sponsor.
+* Use Twitter to thank your attendees, speakers and sponsor.